michael-ortiz/aws-on-call-notifier/README.md

-Once it processes, close the execution, and execute the next command to load the schedule data:
+Now, close the execution output, and execute the next command:

 ```sh
 npm run load-schedule-data